PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 passed, and targeted static checks passed.
 Runtime behavior and all public/ dependency contracts remain unchanged.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+That pair is now implemented in `passes/boundary_batchmatmul_unary_orchestration.py` with a frozen ModelIR/layout/diagnostics context, two stable IDs, and direct owner imports.
+Every builder creates one fresh `ModelIRPassStateScope` shared by both immutable invocations.
+The historical helper remains the same zero-argument `LayoutRecoveryContext` callback as a four-line delegate, while its stable neighbors are unchanged.
+The central lowerer no longer imports either runner, and the efficiency fixture now executes the explicit phase while preserving one graph-index build.
+The 255-test focused/architecture set, 30 pass- efficiency tests, 32 core smoke tests, and all 11 TensorFlow-import-blocked tests pass.
+No public API, artifact, dependency, callback identity, runtime order, scope-sharing behavior, or TensorFlow boundary changed.
+PR #952 remains closed, and no pull request was created, reopened, or updated.